Library News and Events

 Column total 274,713 2,400,045 2,674,758

 No this is not an inflated count.
-We could have included 18 million TexShare titles, but we chose to include only 3% of the TexShare package.
+TexShare claims 18 million titles in it's package, and we subscribe to that package, but we include only 3% of the TexShare package in our tabulation.
 And we were conservative in other ways.
 You will find an explanation in our annual statistical report.

 Doctoral Study Area